Marie-Donnie/juice/README.md

 4. There are several dashboard you can import for cadvisor and collectd:
    * [Service - MySQL InnoDB Metrics](https://grafana.com/dashboards/564) provides performance metrics about MariaDB Innodb engine
    * [Service - MySQL Metrics](https://grafana.com/dashboards/561) provides performance metrics for MariaDB
-   * For cadvisor, you have to make your own dashboards using whatever metrics you need because the one made for cAdvisor/InfluxDB does not work with Juice
+   * For cAdvisor, you have to make your own dashboards using whatever metrics you need because the one made for cAdvisor/InfluxDB does not work with Juice

 ### Backup